voxeet/comms-sdk-unreal/README.md

 - If on macOS, it is recommended to follow the [development advice](#macos) below.

 ## Usage
-This section describes how to create an example Unreal Engine 4.27 project using the plugin from scratch.
-You will also find this description helpful if you already have a game with which to integrate or you are using Unreal Engine 5.
+This section describes how to create a new Unreal Engine project using the plugin.
-1. Create a game using the Unreal Engine First Person template - see [section below](#create) for help.
+1. Create a game using the First Person template - see [section below](#create) for help.
 2. Unzip the Dolby.io Communications C++ SDK release.
 3. Copy or link the unzipped sdk-release folder into the DolbyIo/ThirdParty folder.
 4. Create folder named "Plugins" in your game's root folder.